 As a research participant, you would take part in:

-- At your own pace, seven questionnaires for assessing different aspects of mental and physical health status;
+- At your own pace, ten questionnaires for assessing different aspects of mental and physical health status;

 - Blood pressure, pulse rate, height, weight, and oxygen saturation measurements and a joint hypermobility task;

 - Wearing an activity monitor wristwatch and chest strap to capture your physical activity, sleep/wake information and heart-rate for fourteen days.
-The wristwatch and chest strap need to be returned at the Thompson Institute reception after fourteen days of usage;
+The wristwatch and chest strap need to be returned after fourteen days of usage;

 - One magnetic resonance imaging (MRI) scan (60 minutes’ scanning time plus preparation).
 If you are willing, a second scan may take place.

 Participants with fatigue conditions will also take part in: